ÀÏ˾»úÎçÒ¹¸£Àû

 3. •

-furnished holiday let (FHL) businesses are distinguished further into UK and EEA FHL businesses.
-These are calculated and reported separately, although it should be noted that the furnished holiday let tax regime is being abolished from 1 April 2025 after which date property receipts from previous FHL properties will be included within UK or overseas
+furnished holiday let (FHL) businesses prior to April 1 April 2025 are distinguished further into UK and EEA FHL businesses and these are calculated and reported separately.
+The furnished holiday let tax regime is being abolished from 1 April 2025 after which date property receipts from previous FHL properties are included

 Rob Durrant-Walker